-That’s why WhatsApp sends a 6-digit code by text that you need to use to complete the verification process.
-But sometimes, the code never reaches your phone.
+Whether you’re a new WhatsApp user or reinstalling the app for the millionth time, you must verify your phone number during the setup process.
+For this, WhatsApp sends a 6-digit code by text that you need to use to complete the verification process.
+But sometimes, the code never arrives on your phone.
 Or if it does, the code doesn’t work.

-How the Verification Process Works
+How WhatsApp’s Verification Process Works

-- Find and select your country from the drop-down menu.
+Find and select your country from the drop-down menu.
 The country code will automatically appear after that.

-- Select “Next.”
+Next.
 This action will send a request for a verification code to WhatsApp.

+Fixes for WhatsApp Verification Code Not Coming 1.
 Wait Just a Little Bit Longer

-This is probably the last thing you want to hear, but it’s also at the top of the list of things to do.
+This solution is probably the last thing you want to hear, but it’s also at the top of the list of things to do.

-It’s random and not even the world’s best gamblers will bite on a 1 in 1,000,000 chance.
+It’s random, and not even the world’s best gamblers will bite on a 1 in 1,000,000 chance.
 And that will most likely lock you out of WhatsApp for a while.

-Request a Phone Call from WhatsApp
+3. Request a Phone Call from WhatsApp

-WhatsApp gives you another option to verify your phone number after the 10 minutes.
+WhatsApp gives you another option to verify your phone number after 10 minutes.
 The

 By tapping on it, you’ve officially asked WhatsApp to call you and give you the 6-digit code on an automated voice call.
 With the code in hand, you’d enter the code manually to verify your number.

-Restart Your Phone
+4. Restart Your Phone

 First, you can try and reboot your phone.
 Restarting recalibrates a few things in a smartphone.